tooward/sidekick/Development Notes.md

 - Google Fonts (styles.css updated to leverage classes)
 - Angular Fire (had issue with build, needed to run npm audit fix --force)
 - NG Typed for typing text on homepage https://www.npmjs.com/package/ngx-typed-js
-- Used this tutorial for Firebase Auth https://www.positronx.io/full-angular-firebase-authentication-system/.
-Note have to use BOTH init's for Firebase to get this to work.
-Need to migrate it to the new process (note the use of /compat/ in path of libraries used).

 NOTES: